Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's just it.

-He's too principled of a man to engage in these democratic PR things that they always seem to win.
+He's too principled of a man to engage in these Democratic PR things that they always seem to win.

 And now we're paying the price.

-We're gonna pay the price.
+We're going to pay the price.

-Um Well, y are they winning?
+Well, are they winning?

 On what basis are you saying they're winning?